rsyncOSX/RsyncUIdocs/content/post/compile.md

 ## Remove signing credentials or replace

 To compile you have to either remove signing or replace signing credentials.
 To remove or replace select Target RsyncUI and tab "Signing and Capabilities".
+Insert your own or just `none` if you dont have a paid developer account at Apple.

 ## Compile scripts